Redmi-MT6768/android_device_xiaomi_lava/README.md

-Device configuration for Redmi 9 (lancelot / cattail / galahad)
+Device configuration for Redmi 9 (lancelot / galahad)
 =================================================

-The Redmi 9 (codenamed lancelot) is a mid-range smartphone from Xiaomi, released in June 2020.
+The Redmi 9 (codenamed lancelot / galahad) is a mid-range smartphone from Xiaomi, released in June 2020.

 | Feature                 | Specification                     |
 | :---------------------- | :-------------------------------- |